nixworks/public/news/2016/04/10/index.md

 ##### Peruvian general election, 2016
 ### [Voters in Peru go to the polls for a general election with Keiko Fujimori and Pedro Kuczynski going through to the second round. ](/news/2016/04/10/voters-in-peru-go-to-the-polls-for-a-general-election-with-keiko-fujimori-and-pedro-kuczynski-going-through-to-the-second-round.md)
-_Context: Peruvian general election, 2016, Peru, Pedro Pablo Kuczynski, Keiko Fujimori_
+_Context: Keiko Fujimori, Pedro Pablo Kuczynski, Peru, Peruvian general election, 2016_

 ##### Chadian presidential election, 2016
 ### [Voters in Chad go to the polls for the first round of voting in a presidential election with incumbent President Idriss Deby favoured to win a fifth term. ](/news/2016/04/10/voters-in-chad-go-to-the-polls-for-the-first-round-of-voting-in-a-presidential-election-with-incumbent-president-idriss-da-c-by-favoured-to-wi.md)
-_Context: President of Chad, Chadian presidential election, 2016, Chad, Idriss Deby_
+_Context: Chad, Chadian presidential election, 2016, President of Chad, Idriss Deby_

 ##### Comorian presidential election, 2016
 ### [Voting begins for the second round of an election in the Comoros with a tight race expected between three candidates.
 They are current Vice President Mohamed Ali Soilihi, who won the first round, former coup leader Azali Assoumani and Governor of Grande Comore Mouigni Baraka. ](/news/2016/04/10/voting-begins-for-the-second-round-of-an-election-in-the-comoros-with-a-tight-race-expected-between-three-candidates-they-are-current-vice.md)